 We need to be watchful and reject teachings (and fal$e teachers) that don’t line up with the whole counsel of God’s word.

 Some classic examples come from theological systems such as prosperity doctrine and word of faith, both of which sometimes infiltrate evangellyfish churches, often through music ministries to begin with and then with poor teaching.
 Basically if you see a book title, DVD series or sermon talking about how you are ‘destined for greatness in this life’ or you can ‘speak things over your life that will definitely come into existence’ or you are able to have ‘your best life’ on this side of the second coming then you’re probably looking at a fal$e teacher.
 If they’re preaching about something that sinful humans in their natural state idolise (prosperity, health, wealth, fame, success) then there is a good chance they are tickling the ears of the culture, rather than preaching the truth of the gospel (2 Timothy 4).
-If you’re not sure why or if this is a problem, check out the video below.

 - Make sure you have a biblical theology of revival, don’t just jump on the band wagon of a pop-culture imitation.